One of the top 3×3 teams in the world received a warm Filipino welcome as they prepare for the 2026 FIBA 3×3 Manila Challenger.

 Milivojevic, Milutinovic, Popovic, and Simeunovic will form Liman’s quartet for the Manila Challenger, where they will face Singapore and London in the group stage.

-Toronto also used Melmac Sports as its training base ahead of the Manila Challenger.
+Shanghai and Toronto also used Melmac Sports as their training base ahead of the Manila Challenger.

 The Canadian quartet of Adris De Leon, Bikramjit Gill, Adam Paige, and Carlos Zesati is grouped in Pool D alongside France’s Toulouse and the survivor of Qualifying Draw B, which includes USA’s Phoenix, Japan’s Shinagawa, and Japan’s Sapporo.